stellargraph/stellargraph/demos/link-prediction/README.md

 The main.py script runs link prediction on a homogeneous or heterogeneous graph.
-When the graph is heterogeneous, it can optionally be treated as homogeneous for representation learning; in this case, the link prediction script can be thought of us a baseline for more advanced algorithms that do not simplify the input graph.
+When the graph is heterogeneous, it can optionally be treated as homogeneous for representation learning; in this case, the link prediction script can be thought of as a baseline for more advanced algorithms that do not simplify the input graph.

 In addition, for heterogeneous graphs, the link prediction script gives the user some control over what edge